fluffy-servers/minigames_v2/README.md

 ## End of Life

+### Maps

+If you're looking for the maps for these gamemodes, the old Fluffy Servers map list is still available [here](https://fluffyservers.com/fastdlmg/maps/).

 ### March 2021 - Categories Update

 The [March 2021 Garry's Mod Update](https://store.steampowered.com/news/app/4000/view/2988675197234811880) adds support for gamemode categories on the server browser.
 I've quickly whipped up a [1.3.11 update](https://github.com/fluffy-servers/minigames_v2/releases/tag/1.3.11) which adds these categories to the Minigames gamemodes.